Four Consciousnesses

-The Four Consciousnesses (四个意识) is a political concept first proposed by Chinese Communist Party (CCP) general secretary Xi Jinping in January 2016.
-The concept forms part of the core of the curriculum of the mandatory ideological instructional Situation and Policy classes in higher education.
+The Four Consciousnesses (四个意识) is a political concept first proposed by Chinese Communist Party (CCP) General Secretary Xi Jinping in January 2016.
+The concept forms part of the core of the curriculum of the mandatory ideological instruction "Situation and Policy" classes in higher education.

 History

-The Four Consciousnesses was first proposed on 29 January 2016 at a meeting of the CCP Politburo.
+The Four Consciousnesses concept was first proposed on 29 January 2016 at a meeting of the CCP Politburo.